Putting Together Your Down Payment

 • Piggy-back loans

-A piggy-back loan is a second mortgage that you close at the same time as the first.
-Generally the piggyback loan takes care of 10 percent of the purchase amount, and the first mortgage covers 80 percent.
-In contrast to the traditional 20 percent down payment, the buyer just has to cover the remaining 10 percent.
+A piggy-back loan is a second mortgage that closes at the same time as the first.
+Often the first mortgage is for 80% of the cost of the home and the "piggyback" funds 10%.
+In contrast to the traditional 20 percent down payment, the homebuyer just has to pull together the remaining 10 percent.

 • Carry-Back loans

-In a "carry back" mortgage, the seller commits to loan you some of his home equity to help you get your down payment funds.
-The buyer finances most of the purchase price through a traditional mortgage program and borrows the remainder from the seller.
-Typically, this kind of second mortgage will have higher interest.
+We a seller carries back a second mortgage, the seller loans you part of his or her home equity.
+The buyer finances most of the purchase price through a traditional mortgage program and borrows the remaining funds from the seller.
+Typically you will pay a slightly higher rate with the loan financed by the seller.

-No matter how you gather your down payment, the satisfaction of reaching the goal of owning your own home will be just as sweet!
+No matter how you gather down payment money, the thrill of reaching the goal of owning your own home will be just as great!

 Greystone Loans, Inc.